mrlhansen/release_monitor/README.md

 # Release Monitor
-Release Monitor is a small program for monitoring the release of new software versions by regularly checking configured online sources, such as GitHub repositories or folders with software packages.
+Release Monitor is a small program for monitoring the release of new software versions by regularly checking the configured online sources, such as GitHub repositories or folders with software packages.
 The information about the latest version of the software is written as a [Prometheus](https://prometheus.io/) metrics file, which for example can be ingested by the [Node Exporter](https://github.com/prometheus/node_exporter).
-The following backends for fetching release information is currently supported.
+The following backends for fetching release information are currently implemented.

 * GitHub repository
 * Folder with list of packages